Gordon Jago: Playing career

 Born in Poplar, London, Jago began his professional career as a center back in the Football League at Charlton Athletic, with whom he joined in the 1954–55 season from non-league team Dulwich Hamlet.
 Prior to Charlton, he played in six full internationals as a member of the England U20 squad.
-He made a total of 147 appearances for Charlton, scoring one goal, at The Valley.
-His final season with the Addicks was 1961–62 before he moved back to non-league football, managing Eastbourne United.
+He made a total of 137 league appearances for Charlton scoring one goal, at The Valley and 147 in all competitions.

+Jago's final season with the Addicks was 1961–62 before he moved back to non-league football, managing Eastbourne United.
 He started his coaching career with a spell at Fulham.

 Managerial and coaching career

-In 1967 he was appointed coach of the National Professional Soccer League, and future NASL side, Baltimore Bays.
+In 1967, Jago was appointed coach of the National Professional Soccer League, and future NASL side, Baltimore Bays.
 He later served in a dual capacity as the team's general manager as well.

-During this time Jago was also named coach of the United States national team but ended this role after suffering two defeats in his only games in charge.
+In 1968, Jago assisted Phil Woosnam when the latter was appointed head coach of the United States national team in an effort to qualify for the 1970 World Cup in Mexico.
+A year later he succeeded Woosnam when the latter was appointed Commissioner of the NASL, but ended this role after suffering two defeats in his only games in charge and failing to reach Mexico.

 Success in England

-In 1970 Jago joined Queens Park Rangers as a coach and became manager in January 1971.
+In 1970, Jago joined Queens Park Rangers as a coach and became manager in January 1971.
 It was under his guidance that the basis of the QPR team which in 1975–76 would come within a point of the League title was assembled.
 He signed pivotal players such as Stan Bowles, Don Givens, Dave Thomas and Frank McLintock and led the club to promotion to the First Division in 1972–73.
 Jago left the club in October 1974 and was later appointed manager of Millwall where he remained until 1977.
 In 1976 Jago took Millwall from the Third to the Second Division.